What’s New With PALS Certification: PALS Megacodes

 It is always a promising idea to follow a few tips to stay updated with the PALS algorithm, including:

 - Know who posts updates to the PALS algorithm.
-The AHA posts updates to the PALS algorithm online, but the easiest way to make sure you see the updates when released is to follow AHA Science on social media.
+The ILCOR posts updates to the PALS algorithm online, but the easiest way to make sure you see the updates when released is to follow ILCOR on social media.

 - Stay on top of facility-specific recommendations.
 Even with the latest information at your fingertips, your facility may still adjust the PALS recommendations based on the unique needs and changes in your region.
 Therefore, health care professionals should stay connected with the Nurse Educator or other supervisors that oversee the credentials and continuing education of staff.